Suicide in people prescribed opioid-agonist therapy in Scotland, United Kingdom, 2011–2020: A national retrospective cohort study

 Abstract

-Background and aims: Opioid dependence is associated with an increased risk of suicide.
-Drug-related mortality among people with opioid dependence in Scotland has more than tripled since 2010, less is known about changes in suicide risk.
-We aimed to investigate if opioid agonist therapy (OAT) in Scotland is protective against suicide, and to examine trends in suicide rates in those with opioid dependence over time.
+BACKGROUND AND AIMS: Opioid dependence is associated with an increased risk of suicide.
+Drug-related mortality among people with opioid dependence in Scotland has more than tripled since 2010; less is known about changes in suicide risk.
+We aimed to determine if opioid agonist therapy (OAT) in Scotland is protective against suicide and to measure trends in suicide rates in those with opioid dependence over time.

-Conclusion: People with opioid dependence in Scotland are at a greater risk of suicide than the general population.
-Treatment is protective, with rates of suicide lower among those on OAT.
-Suicide rates have decreased over time, during a period where drug-related death rates in Scotland have risen to globally high levels.
+CONCLUSION: People with opioid dependence in Scotland appear to have a greater risk of suicide than the general population.
+Treatment is protective, with rates of suicide lower among those on opioid agonist therapy.
+Suicide rates have decreased over time, during a period in which drug-related death rates in Scotland have risen to globally high levels.

 Original languageEnglish